RajSharma83/Motion-Editor-Prince/ReadMe.md

 You MAY NOT:

-- Copy, reproduce, distribute, or modify any part of this website without explicit written permission from Prince Sharma.
+- Copy, reproduce, distribute, or modify any part of this website without explicit written permission from Raj Sharma.
 - Use this work for commercial purposes without authorization.
 - Claim ownership or redistribute this content as your own.